ehalsmer/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+An object representation of the webpage, in which html elements are represented by nodes.
+We can manipulate the DOM with a scripting language, usually Javascript.
+This changes what is displayed in the browser, but does not change the actual HTML.

 2. What is an event?

+An event is anything that happens in the browser, either from user input or another occurrence.
+Examples include mouse movement, page loading, clicks, scrolling, etc.

 3. What is an event listener?

+An event listener is an object that can handle an event.
+It is attached to an event target, and triggers a function when the event happens.

 4. Why would we convert a NodeList into an Array?

+So that we can use other array methods such as .map().
+Note: .forEach() is already available to NodeLists.

 5. What is a component?

+A component is a modular, and thus reusable section of code that builds a part of a webpage.
+We build components for things we want to use more than once, such as buttons, cards, headers, image carousels, etc.

 ### Git Set up